'I'm All For It': Mizzou's Eli Drinkwitz Shares Thoughts on Conference Expansion

 “I’m for playing consistent games," Drinkwitz said.
 "I’m for playing consistent opponents, building a consistent level of expectation that these are the teams that you need to beat, these are the teams that you need to be comparing yourself against.”

-Texas and Oklahoma announced Monday that they would "honor" their contract with the Big 12 and join the SEC starting July 1, 2025.
-Should the two schools leave before the end of the current television contract, they would be forced to pay a fine due to breaking the league's grant of media rights.

-"We're in the Big 12," Texas athletic director Chris Del Conte said while speaking at the Texas High School Coaches' Association conference in San Antonio.
-"We're going to honor our commitments.
-Those things are all premature."

-The Longhorns open the season at home against Louisiana-Monroe on Sept.
+Missouri opens the season at home against Louisiana Tech on Sept.
 3.